f1tenth/f1tenth_doc/getting_started/firmware/drive_workspace.rst

 In this section you'll install ROS 2 Humble and its utilities, set up udev rules for the sensors, install and build the F1TENTH driver stack, and configure your LiDAR.

-Everything in this section is done on the **Jetson NX**, so you'll need to connect to it via SSH from the Pit laptop or plug in the monitor, keyboard, and mouse.
+Everything in this section is done on the **Jetson**, so you'll need to connect to it via SSH from the Pit laptop or plug in the monitor, keyboard, and mouse.

 1. Installing ROS 2 Humble
 ----------------------------